ccdcoe/CDMCS/Moloch/wise/README.md

 ### Tasks

-If your testing pcaps have truncated data, you can tell moloch to ingore it with `readTruncatedPackets=true`.
+If your testing pcaps have truncated data, you can tell moloch to ingore it with `readTruncatedPackets=true` in main `config.ini`.

   * Putting it all together is left as an exercise to the reader;
   * SomewhatUsefulSource is still pretty useless as data is pretty much hardcoded;